Methodology · Last reviewed 2026-06-13

 - Citation count — raw discoverability.

-- Share of voice — category dominance.
+- Share of Model — category dominance.

 - Sentiment — citation quality.